cisco/mindmeld/source/userguide/auto_annotator.rst

 		...
 	}

-Now we can :attr:`annotate` with our custom annotator using the Command-Line:
+Now we can :attr:`annotate` with our custom annotator using the command-line:

 .. code-block:: console